Construction Specifications 101

 The Canadian Construction Documents Committee (CCDC) and the Canadian Construction Association (CCA) publish standard contracts and guides for the Construction Industry.

-It is important to recognize when your client is trying to work language into the contract that delays payment (Pay-if-Paid, Pay-when-Paid, “Notwithstanding” clauses).
+It is important to recognize when your client is trying to work language into the contract which delays payment (Pay-if-Paid, Pay-when-Paid, “Notwithstanding” clauses).

 Guides covered by the course: